2015 Kansas City Chiefs season: Game summaries

-Regular season

 Week 1: at Houston Texans

 With the win, the Chiefs started their 2015 campaign at 1–0.

 Week 2: vs. Denver Broncos

 The Broncos would score two touchdowns in the final minute to steal the win from the Chiefs.
 The second touchdown was a critical fumble by running back Jamaal Charles.

 With the heartbreaking and stunning loss, the Chiefs fell to 1–1, and picked up their seventh straight loss to Denver.

 Week 3: at Green Bay Packers

 In a rematch of the 2011 game, the Chiefs fell to 1–2.
+This was also their first loss at Lambeau Field, as well their first loss in Wisconsin.

 Week 4: at Cincinnati Bengals

 Cairo Santos would kick 7 field goals in this game, setting a new franchise record for most field goals in one game by a Kansas City kicker.
 The 7 kicks also tied an NFL record.
 However, the 7 field goals by Santos were not enough to beat the Bengals, as the Chiefs fell to 1–3.